Louisville Bankruptcy Attorney

 3. Pass-through taxation.

 However, in Bankruptcy, the Limited Liability Corporation is not a proprietorship.
-LLCs were not popular until after 1992, and initially, states did not allow single-member LLCs.
-An LLC is an asset that belongs to the owner or owners of the LLC.
-An LLC acts like other corporations.
-But because members can bind the corporation, an LLC lacks continuity and transferability.
+An LLC is merely an asset that belongs to the business owner of the LLC.
+An LLC acts like other corporations and shields the owners from personal liability.
+However, because members can bind the corporation, an LLC lacks continuity and transferability.
+The members generally cannot transfer their interests unless they solely own the company.

-If the sole owner of a Limited Liability Corporation files Bankruptcy, the company is just an asset of the sole owner.
-The member’s interest in the LLC transfers to the Trustee in Bankruptcy.
-The Trustee can then sell the company or assets of the company.
+If the sole owner of a Limited Liability Corporation files for Bankruptcy, the company is just an asset of the sole owner.
+In Chapter 7, the business owner’s interest in the LLC transfers to the Chapter 7 Trustee in Bankruptcy.
+The Trustee can then sell the company or its assets.
+The LLC and the owner are separate legal entities.

-If there are multiple LLC members, the assets and the corporation which is jointly owned can generally not be touched by the Bankruptcy Trustee.
+If there are multiple LLC members, the assets and the corporation, which is jointly owned, can generally not be touched by the Bankruptcy Trustee.
 One member cannot unilaterally dissolve and sell off an LLC when there are multiple members.
-The same rule applies to the Trustee, who could become the owner of his economic interest, but that interest may not have any benefit.
-The Trustee also usually is not allowed any governance or decision-making rights under state law for a multi-member LLC.
-However, some cases have allowed a Trustee some management decision-making.
+The same rule applies to the Trustee, who could become the owner of an owner’s economic interest, but that interest may not have any benefit if there are multiple members.
+The Trustee is usually not allowed any governance or decision-making rights under state law for a multi-member LLC.
+However, some cases have allowed a Trustee to make some management decisions.
+In such scenarios, the liquidation of assets may lead to payments made to the business’s creditors.

-If a Kentucky sole member limited liability corporation files bankruptcy, the individual owner did not file.
+If a Kentucky sole member limited liability corporation files a business bankruptcy, the individual owner did not file personal bankruptcy.

 Kentucky Limited Liability Corporations & Bankruptcy

 Some people and creditors believe that if the LLC files a bankruptcy, the person who solely owned the LLC has filed.
 That is just not the case.
-The LLC and the owner are separate entities.
-Just because the business filed Bankruptcy does not mean that the owner has filed Bankruptcy.
-Often creditors will not pursue the owner of the LLC if the LLC has filed Bankruptcy.
-Also, if the owner files Bankruptcy, creditors often will not pursue the business.
+The LLC is a separate legal entity.
+Just because a single-member LLC filed for bankruptcy does not mean the owner has filed personal bankruptcy and or that he will lose his assets.
+Often, creditors will not pursue the owner of the LLC if the single-member LLC has filed for bankruptcy.
+Also, creditors often will not pursue the business if a small business owner files for personal bankruptcy.

-About 96% of all companies that file Chapter 11 eventually convert it to a Chapter 7 and liquidate.
+About 96% of all companies that file Chapter 11 eventually convert it to Chapter 7 and liquidate.
 LLCs and Corporations cannot file as a Chapter 13.
 Only consumers can file Chapter 13.
 Businesses can only file as a Chapter 7 or an 11.
 Almost all small businesses eventually fail in Chapter 11.
-Most cases are best filed as a Chapter 7 for the business, or as a Chapter 13 for the business owner.
+This often results in significant business debt that impacts the company and its owners.
+Most cases are best filed as Chapter 7 for the business to manage business debts or Chapter 13 for the business owner.

 Conclusion for Kentucky limited liability corporations and bankruptcy.

-Bankruptcy Trustees and Creditors can take charge of a member’s rights in a sole member LLC by using a charging order.
-These charging orders act like any other lien on property, and the charging order can transfer all of the assets and control for a single member.
+Bankruptcy Trustees and Creditors can take charge of a member’s rights in a sole-member LLC by using a charging order.
+These charging orders act like any other lien on the property, and the charging order can transfer all of the company’s assets and control to a single member.
 It can also sell the interest of one member to another member in some cases.
 Or it can take over the distribution of the profits, which would have gone to that member like a paycheck is garnished.

 The rights of a trustee are broad because the definition of assets of the estate is broad.
-When the individual files bankruptcy, he transfers his governance rights as well as his economic interest.
-If the LLC was a sole member LLC, he holds the entire bundle of LLC rights in the corporation.
+Business assets are also included in this broad definition, impacting how they are managed during bankruptcy.
+When the individual files for bankruptcy, he transfers his governance rights and economic interests.
+If the LLC were a sole member of the LLC, he would hold all the LLC rights in the corporation.
 In a multi-member LLC, the articles control the LLC, and the articles almost always include how governing rights cannot be transferred.
 Generally, the members choose their partners and membership.
 That rarely includes a bankruptcy trustee as a business partner.
-If you are filing a bankruptcy with the Kentucky Bankruptcy court for a small business come see us.
+If you are filing for bankruptcy with the Kentucky Bankruptcy Court for a small business, come see us.

 Louisville Kentucky Bankruptcy Forms